 - If you have questions about gear you already own, send us an e-mail or call and we will assess its suitability for the environment where it will be used.
 We might suggest that you return your grandfather's heavy canvas war-era tent to the garage and rent or purchase a lightweight version instead.
 Any gear you bring must meet NCOAE's standards. - If you prefer to purchase all of your gear that's fine too, but if you're not sure you'll ever use that \$400 internal frame backpack or sleeping bag again, we may have one available to rent!
-Of course you don't have to rent equipment from us, but our gear is tailor-made to fit our excursions. - All program participants will pay a \$250 deposit on gear to cover possible loss or damage.
+Of course you don't have to rent equipment from us, but our gear is tailor-made to fit our excursions. - All program participants will pay a \$250 deposit on rental gear to cover possible loss or damage.
 If all gear is returned in the condition in which you received it, the full deposit will be applied to any rental charges, and the remainder returned to you so inspect the gear closely before and after renting.
 Damaged or lost group gear expenses are divided among all participants.
-Damaged or lost rental gear is charged to the renter. - Remember to bring one or two sets of "in-town clothes" for your return flight after the trip! - Items listed below with an asterisk () may be available from NCOAE for rent.
+Damaged or lost rental gear is charged to the renter. - Remember to bring one or two sets of "in-town clothes" for days in town during the course & your return flight after the trip! - Items listed below with an asterisk () may be available from NCOAE for rent.

 Comments, questions, concerns...
-Call NCOAE Headquarters Monday through Friday between the hours of 8:30 am EST at (910) 399-8090.
+Call NCOAE Headquarters Monday through Friday between the hours of 8:30 am - 4:30 pm EST at (910) 399-8090.

-2 1 12 Packs and Bags EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Internal Frame Backpack Must Bring, or Rent \$35.00 1 Internal frame backpack, with a volume of 75 to 85 liters is ideal (4,600-5,200 cubic inches).
-Plastic trash compactor bag Must Bring 1 3mm or thicker, durable, sturdy.
-Found in grocery stores.
-Footwear EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Mid-Weight Hiking Boots Must Bring 1 pair Please read the Boot Selection Guide at the end of this list.
-Hiking Socks Must Bring 3-4 pairs Must be 75%-100% wool, merino wool, heavy ragg type, or thick polypropylene.
+Packs and Bags EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Day Pack Must Bring 1 Small backpack for use on day hikes or trips into town.
+Zip Duffle Must Bring 1 Used to organize and store gear while at camp.
+Footwear EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Mid-Weight, Waterproof Hiking Boots Must Bring 1 pair Should be at least mid-weight.
+Must be WATERPROOF.
+Please read the Boot Selection Guide at the end of this list.
+Camp Shoes Must Bring 1 pair Closed-toed shoes are a must to protect your feet and are more comfortable for wearing in camp.
+River Shoes / Sandals Must Bring 1 pair For protection from rocks, sharp objects, or in case you happen to into the water.
+Must have a heel strap.
+(Example: Keens, Chacos) Hiking Socks Must Bring 4-6 pairs Must be a wool, synthetic, or a wool/synthetic blend.
 No cotton or wool-cotton blends.
-Camp Shoes / Boots Must Bring 1 pair Closed-toed shoes are a must to protect your feet and are more comfortable for wearing in camp.
-Water Shoes Optional 1 pair Must be have heel strap.
-For protection from rocks, sharp objects when crossing streams.
-(Example: Keens, Chacos) Gaiters Optional 1 pair Full gaiters provide good leg protection while bushwhacking.
-Low gaiters are also acceptable.
-Upper Body Clothing • ght insulation layer, & puffy jacket), a wind-proof layer, a rain lay f you get cold easily, we suggest that you take four insulating lay EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Base Layer - Long Underwear Top Must Bring 1-2 Light or expedition-weight synthetic or performance wool is best.
-(Examples: Patagonia Capilene, Icebreaker wool) Fleece Jacket or Shirt Must Bring 1 Light to mid-weight fleece jacket that fits over your base layers.
-(Example: Mountain Hardwear Microchill) Fleece or Synthetic-fill Insulated Vest Optional 1 A vest can supplement other upper layers, which is good for folks who get cold easily.
-(Example: Patagonia Synchilla Vest) T-Shirt Must Bring 2 Lightweight synthetic or wool shirts recommended.
-Insulated Jacket Must Bring 1 A warm, lightweight, synthetic-fill "puffy" jacket that fits over your base layers & under your rain jacket.
-(Example: Patagonia Nano Puff Hoody) Long Sleeved Wind Shirt Must Bring 1 Nylon wind shell, roomy enough to fit over base layers.
-Protection from bugs, wind, brush or to use as "cooking shirt."
-Rain Jacket Must Bring, or Rent \$15.00 1 Jacket should be roomy enough to fit comfortably over all upper-body layers.
-For rainy or stormy days in the backcountry.
-Ponchos are NOT ACCEPTABLE .
+Upper Body Clothing on: Mid-weight long underwear + t-shirt + fleece/puffy + rain jacl old easily, we suggest that you take an extra layer ket.
+Make EQUIPMENT REQUIREMENT QUANTITY COMMENTS CHECK LIST Base Layer - Long Underwear Top Must Bring 2 Light or mid-weight synthetic or wool is best.
+(Examples: Patagonia Capilene, Smartwool) Fleece / Lightweight Jacket Must Bring 1 Light to mid-weight fleece jacket that fits over your base layers.
+(Example: Mountain Hardwear Microchill) Long Sleeved Shirt Must Bring 1-2 Should be synthetic.
+Fleece or Synthetic-fill Insulated Vest Optional 1 A vest can supplement other upper layers, which is good for folks who get cold easily.
+T-Shirt Must Bring 2-3 Lightweight synthetic shirts recommended.
+Insulated Jacket / Puffy Must Bring 1 A warm, lightweight, synthetic-fill "puffy" jacket that fits over your base layers & under your rain jacket.
+(Example: Patagonia Nano Puff Hoody) Rain Jacket Must Bring 1 Waterproof rain jacket that is roomy enough to fit comfortably over all upper-body layers.
+For rainy days.
+Ponchos are NOT ACCEPTABLE.